Blog

 Read More

-When everything is “hard”
+When everything in life feels "hard"

 A little while ago, my life coach (yes, I have one!) pointed out that I was saying that a lot of things were “hard.”